Key takeaways:

 If you can’t straighten your toes by applying gentle pressure, then your claw toes aren’t flexible anymore.
 Once stiffness sets in, early treatment and new shoes aren’t enough to straighten your toes.

 In this case, you’ll need foot surgery to help straighten your toes and relieve pressure and pain.
 There are several types of surgery that can help with claw toes.
-A podiatrist will help you figure out which option will be best for your feet.
+A podiatrist (foot specialist) will help you figure out which option will be best for your feet.

 Claw toes form when the toes are stuck in a bent position, pointing down into the bottom of your shoe.
 Claw toes can be painful and make it difficult to walk and move.
 People with diabetes and rheumatoid arthritis are at higher risk of developing claw toes.